-Manual http server
+Manual HTTPs tunnel server

-Setting up a HTTP tunnel server manually
+Setting up a HTTP tunnel server manually¶

 In this tutorial we will set up an inlets HTTP tunnel server to serve a local website over HTTPS using Let's Encrypt.
 The steps will be manual, but usually, we would use a provisioning tool like inletsctl to automate everything for us.